-The Board considered whether the advertisement was in breach of Section 2.3 of the Code.
-Section 2.3 states: "Advertising or Marketing Communications shall not present or portray violence unless it is justifiable in the context of the product or service advertised".
+The Board considered Section 2.6 of the Code.
+Section 2.6 of the Code states: "Advertising or Marketing Communications shall not depict material contrary to Prevailing Community Standards on health and safety".

-The Board noted that the advertisement portrays a group of tradesmen on a building site during a break being confronted by a man criticising their choice of materials and suggesting they are not real tradies.
+The Board noted that this advertisement features a group of tradesmen on a building site during a break being confronted by a man criticising their choice of materials and suggesting they are not real tradies, in particular noting one of the men holding a cupcake, who he refers to as 'sprinkles'.
+The Board considered that this is a series of advertisements with the recurring character from HTH criticising elements on worksites to show tradies have gone soft.